Cheadle (UK Parliament constituency): Members of Parliament

-The current MP is the Conservative Mary Robinson, who defeated Mark Hunter at the 2015 general election.
+The current MP is the Liberal Democrat Tom Morrison, who defeated Mary Robinson at the 2024 General Election.

-From 1974, (when half of the seat was split off to create the Hazel Grove constituency), Cheadle had safe Conservative majorities until the 1997 election, when the Liberal Democrats reduced the margin to around 3,000 votes.
+From 1974 (when half of the seat was split off to create the Hazel Grove constituency), Cheadle had safe Conservative majorities until the 1997 election, when the Liberal Democrats reduced the margin to around 3,000 votes.
 Patsy Calton scraped home in 2001 by a majority of 33 votes, the narrowest in the House of Commons, but returned with a much safer 4,000 votes in 2005.
 She died on 29 May 2005, triggering a by-election in July 2005, where Mark Hunter was elected with a majority of 3,657.
 Although held by Hunter in 2010, the Conservatives regained the seat in 2015 and held it in 2017 and 2019, albeit with reduced majorities on each occasion.